LCC-CIT/CS235AM-Demos/MathFlashCards-2Screens/README.md

-This is an example of a Multi-screen app.
+This is an example of a multi-screen app.
 The main concepts demonstrated are:
 * Starting a new activity or resuming an existing activity using an intent
 * Managing activity launch mode
 * Sending information from one activity to another using an intent